 For more information about the effects of account suspension, read our What Happens When You Suspend an Account documentation.

 The system can automatically initiate temporary limits on accounts that exceed the monthly bandwidth limit.
-The system automatically removes the limits at the beginning of each month, when the account no longer exceeds the limit.
+The system removes the limits the first time that it processes bandwidth statistics each month.
+At that time, the account no longer exceeds the limit.

 If the system imposes account limitations due to bandwidth limiting, the following statements are true:

-The system only imposes account limitations on services that users access via the http or https method.
+- The system only imposes account limitations on services that users access via the

 ./domainfiles that correspond to the account.